Home Road Trip Motorcycle ride around Australia (Harley Davidson)

 Getting ready – How did you prepare for this experience?

 To prepare for my motorcycle trip in Australia, I made sure to have prior experience riding motorcycles.
 After that, I scoured forums for advice and tips from other riders who had been to Australia.
 I also reached out to people who had ridden there before to gain a better understanding of what to expect.
 Additionally, I invested in a biker Atlas, which I highly recommend to any rider in Australia.
 The Atlas provided a list of the top 200 trips to take in the country.
-It was an invaluable resource during my trip – it was my Bible!
-(Australia Motorcycle Atlas with 200 top rides – Hema maps)
+It was an invaluable resource during my trip (Australia Motorcycle Atlas with 200 top rides – Hema maps)

 Living conditions on the road